2009–10 North American winter: Pre-Valentine's Day southern U.S. winter storm

-Late February nor'easter
+Late February blizzard

 Near the end of the month, another blizzard struck parts of New England, New York, New Jersey, and Pennsylvania.
 This storm was a complex combination of multiple systems, including an upper air low from the northern Great Plains states, and a surface low from the Gulf Coast states.
 As the surface low tracked northeast from the coast of North Carolina, the upper air low transferred its energy to it, eventually enabling the new storm to undergo rapid intensification near the shore of eastern Long Island.
 A strong blocking regime of high pressure over the Canadian Maritime provinces prevented the storm system from exiting to the east.
 This resulted in a cutoff low (not influenced by the predominant jet stream currents), which took a highly unusual track, retrograding west into New York state before looping back out to sea.
 Total snowfall accumulations were as high as 36 in in areas further inland, while New York City picked up 20.9 inches of snow.

+Peak official wind gusts of 91 mph in Portsmouth and 94 mph at Seabrook Station Nuclear Power Plant were recorded.
+A gust of 132 mph was recorded at Mount Washington.
+More than 230,000 homes and business lost power due to the storm in New Hampshire.
+Various power utilities reported outages in New Jersey that affected about 14,000 customers.
+The heaviest snows fell in the northern and western parts of the state, with locations in Sussex County reporting more than 24 in.
+Bergen, Passaic, Hudson, and Union counties, where many of New York City's western suburbs are located, reported snowfall totals of 12 to 20 in.
+The National Weather Service predicted that much of the accumulations would occur in the southeastern portion of the state, with hard hit areas getting as much as 24 in of snow.
+The storm left more than 150,000 homes and businesses in the state without power.
+In the Hudson Valley, almost 150,000 Central Hudson Gas & Electric customers lost power during the storm, the most in the utility's history.
+The New York State Police reported two fatalities resulting from the weather.
+Heavy snow forced New York State troopers to close 40 mi of Interstate 84 from Newburgh to the Connecticut state line, as well as sections of the Taconic Parkway.
+New York State transportation officials required vehicles to be equipped with snow chains or 4-wheel drive to travel on passable roadways within the storm's impact area; vehicles lacking chains or 4-wheel drive were stopped or turned back at inspection checkpoints.
+In New York City, 20.9 in fell in Central Park, mixed with slushy accumulation due to above-freezing temperatures during the day.
+Falling tree branches due to the heavy wet snow and strong winds resulted in one casualty (Elmaz Qyra) in Central Park and created dangerous conditions on the streets.